mme89/epgxml-merge-dummy/README.md

   - Extract and process compressed .gz EPG files
   - Automatically sort and merge multiple EPG files
   - If only one source is provided, it is copied to `merged.xmltv`
+- Robust fetching and logging:
+  - Resilient downloads with retries and per-attempt logging (success/failed per try)
+  - Continues processing remaining sources even if some fail
 - Dummy EPG Creation:
   - Generate a dummy EPG using channel definitions from dummy_channels (optional with -dummy flag)
 - Filter EPG Entries: